khang-nd/.info/README.md

-# Winpor
+# Winport

-A window-styled portfolio (hence _Winpor_) built on [ReactJS](https://reactjs.org/), this is my first ever portfolio built and designed from scratch which I am pretty proud of.
+A window-styled portfolio (hence the name _Winport_) built on [ReactJS](https://reactjs.org/), fully responsive and followed the Mobile First Design's principles.
+This is my first ever portfolio built and designed from scratch which I am pretty pleased and proud of 🌼.

 ## Technology Stacks